esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udi.rst

         Champion fitness: [...

 That was easy!
 Lets now understand what we actually did.
 The object ``isl`` now contains our UDI and, upon construction will open a thread and delegate the execution of
 ``run_evolve(self, algo, pop)`` to it upon call to :func:`~pygmo.island.evolve()`.
+The ``run_evolve()`` method must return the algorithm object used for the evolution and the evolved population.

 But there is a catch.
-We are in python!
-So it is not possible, in general, to have the same interpreter execute instructions in parallel as, in most of the popular python language implementations, memory management is not thread-safe.
-So, while the code above is perfectly fine and will work with pygmo, a set of ``my_isl`` running evolutions will not run in parallel as each :class:`~pygmo.island`, when executing its :func:`~pygmo.island.evolve()` method, acquires the GIL (Global Interpreter Lock) and holds it during the :func:`~pygmo.island.evolve()` execution.
+We are in CPython!
+CPython, generally speaking, serialises the execution of Python code due to the presence of the global interpreter lock (GIL).
+So, while the code above is perfectly fine and will work with pygmo, a set of ``my_isl`` running evolutions will not run in parallel as each :class:`~pygmo.island`, when executing its :func:`~pygmo.island.evolve()` method, acquires the GIL and holds it during the :func:`~pygmo.island.evolve()` execution.

 As a consequence, the following code: